macCesar/purgetss-docs/docs/customization/1-Configuring Guide.md

 - zIndex
 - zoomScale

-### Custom rules & Ti Elements
+### Custom Rules & Ti Elements
-- Your own custom rules and ANY Ti Element with ANY number of attributes or conditional statements.
+- Create your own custom rules and include ANY Ti Element with ANY number of attributes or conditional statements.
 See the [**Custom Rules section**](../customization/custom-rules) for more information.